autoplot/documentation/javadoc/org/das2/event/MouseModule.md

-# org.das2.event.MouseModuleA MouseModule is a pluggable unit that promotes simple
+# org.das2.event.MouseModule

- mouse events into human events or actions that are useful for science analysis.
+A MouseModule is a pluggable unit that promotes simple mouse events into human events or actions that are useful for science analysis.
 Each component has a mouseInputAdapter that manages a set of mouseModules, one is active at any